-Reports from the upcoming HBO adaptation of Harry Potter are starting to come through thick and fast, revealing potential casting news about the major roles in the planning seven-season story which is set to take place over the next ten years - and now, HBO has started to confirm some stars who will definitely be taking part in the show.
+Casting news from the upcoming HBO adaptation of Harry Potter are starting to come through thick and fast, revealing who will be taking on the major roles in the planning seven-season story.
+The show is set to take place over the next ten years - and now, HBO has started to confirm some stars who will definitely be taking part in the show.
 See all of the casting news so far here…

 Known for his roles in I May Destroy You and The Lazarus Project, it was recently reported that Paapa was a top contender for the role of Hogwarts' Potion's master, Snape.
 The character is best known to be one of Harry's key adversaries, making the Boy Who Lived's time at Hogwarts a nightmare while having mysterious motives behind his profound dislike for poor old Harry.